Australian Real Estate & Housing Market News

 KEY POINTS

-• Landlords overwhelmingly don’t pass on higher mortgage interest rate costs to their tenants
+• Landlords don’t pass on higher mortgage interest rate costs to their tenants

 • For every $1 increase in home loan interest repayments, property investors raised rents by just 1 cent